wishawa/wishawa.github.io/content/posts/async-ui-intro/index.md

 Sync Rust cannot handle the *stay there and wait for some events* step in a clean way.
 With sync Rust it is almost impossible to express how long a widget would live.

-Async Rust alleviates this problem because it allows us to express widgets' lifetimes with Rust lifetimes.
+Async Rust solves this problem: in async functions, lifetimes can span across await points that may pause for however long we want.
+This allows us to express a widgets lifetimes directly with Rust lifetimes.
+To do so, we represent components by async functions.
-How?
-By representing widgets as Futures.

 ## Components are Futures